 Boy Scouts and Girl Scouts of America are two of our Nation’s largest and most prominent values-based youth development organizations.
 For over a century, each of these organizations has helped build our future leaders through educational activities, lifelong values, and FUN.
 These organizations help youth discover their strengths, passions, and talents, and build character, as a foundation for participating in citizenship and developing personal fitness.
 The Scouts know that helping youth is a key to building a more conscientious, responsible, and productive society.

 In years past, Scouts needed only an hour or two to travel to outdoor natural areas for camping and outdoor activities.
 Today, as we become increasingly urbanized, these valuable properties require more and more travel, making outdoor activities logistically difficult for scout troops to participate in outdoor activities.
 The Ranch can continue to safely provide accessibility to the natural environment where many critical skills and personal development take place in scouting programs along with the benefits that are only gained through exposure to nature.

 Camping information can be found HERE.

-Scout Projects can be found HERE.
+Service Projects can be found HERE.

 We are entering our 2nd year providing homeschoolers with hands-on science fun at the ranch.
 We will explore various Earth and Life science concepts through the year (September- May), and maybe some physics and chemistry too!
 All families in grades PreK-12 are invited to come.
 Most of our activities are expert-led, with additional time to explore various concepts together as a family group.
 Classes are held twice a month, with the first class just focusing on elementary students, the second class is the same content, but has additional activities for the older [secondary] students.